$4.899 million distributed to 199 local organizations through the 2023 Community Grants Program!

-In 2022, we anticipate an exceptionally high demand for funding.
+In 2023, we anticipate an equally high demand for funding as what we saw in 2022.
 Aligning with a trust-based philanthropic approach, the Victoria Foundation tries to fully fund requests whenever possible.
 To facilitate this, and in recognition of the time it takes to apply, the Foundation has created three funding streams.
 We encourage you to apply for the amount appropriate to your organization/ project’s needs.

 The Community Grants Program will utilize a trust-based philanthropy framework to assess all applications.
 Some key values of this approach include equity, humility, and transparency.

 Strategic Initiatives grants staff conduct an initial due diligence review on each application, then assess applications based on 4 main criteria, below.
-As a broad-based funder, the foundation will consider geography, specific subsectors, issue areas and other equity-deserving groups in final recommendations.
+As a broad-based funder, the Foundation will also consider funding based on geography, specific subsectors, issue areas and equity-deserving groups in final recommendations.

 - Organization Strength & Resilience

 The Victoria Foundation’s review process is comprehensive, and we seek input from a variety of sources.
 We intentionally include people with an array of perspectives and diverse experiences as part of setting our grant priorities and during the review process.
 We will seek input from a wide variety of sources for the 2023 grant cycle, including:

 - Community Engagement Committee: The Foundation’s Committee of the Board provides oversight, guidance and additional community knowledge.

 - Community Grants Advisory: We will seek input from a voluntary Community Advisory, which includes community leaders representing a variety of subsectors.